 The Mrs. Meyer's Clean Day Automatic Dish Pacs is a decent all-powder pod.
 Though there is no auxiliary gel as with some other products in this review, it still delivers satisfactory cleaning on ceramic and glassware.
 This holds true for a few others in this category, but these claim they are safe for septic systems as well.
 We found that they have a scent that almost smells good (a rarity in the dishwasher pod world).

 The primary drawback to this product is its typical price.
-It can be one of the most expensive of any in this review.
-We also observed some residue and spots on silverware, so it is not without its faults.
+It can be one of the most expensive of all the options we tested.
+Folks looking to avoid spending a ton on dishwasher pods may like the Amazon Basics Detergent Pacs, which works well and is as inexpensive as they come.
+We also observed some residue and spots on silverware, so the Mrs. Meyer's Clean Day Automatic Dish Pacs are not without faults.
 However, if you want a nice-smelling detergent and are willing to pay the price, you can't go wrong here.

 The Lemi Shine Dishwashing Detergent is a powder and gel combo that offers a citric-acid-based formula.
 These pods are effective if you have hard water that would otherwise leave mineral residue on your glasses and buildup in your dishwasher.
 It is the only environmentally friendly product in this review that also contains a liquid gel separate from the base powder; this supposedly natural and human-friendly product combines traditional detergent with a degreaser as well.